 Rather than focusing on what your basic abilities and tasks were, you should strive to include more compelling information in this section to prove to employers you will make a valuable new addition to their team.

 Here's an example of a work experience entry from a manufacturing engineer resume

 Dayton, Ohio | January 2017 to May 2021

 - Managed the 3-D design process for 50+ new products on an annual basis.

 - Earned a grant to invest in an advanced 3-D printing device that led to a 40% reduction in material wastes and a 35% increase in project completion speed.

 - Presented a new development cost solution to help solve crucial production issues that was accepted and implemented by management.

-Here is an example of a well-crafted education section on a manufacturing engineer resume:
+Here's an example of a well-crafted education section on a manufacturing engineer resume

 B.S. in Manufacturing Engineering | Appalachian State University